Free Transport, Regulated Kites, Fixed Dates: How Basant Will Be Managed in Lahore

 If incidents remain low and enforcement holds, expect gradual expansion.
 Other cities might receive approval for 2027.
 Manufacturing windows could extend.
 Regulations might adjust based on lessons learned.

 If serious accidents occur or enforcement collapses, authorities will face immense pressure to reimpose bans.
 The stakes are genuinely high.
+Public cooperation will be crucial.
+Community buy-in matters.

 Frequently Asked Questions About Basant in Lahore 2026